Business Accelerator Fund

 MAREC joined a statewide grant program to help growing, high-tech Michigan companies obtain accelerator services designed to leverage business development and job growth.
 The Business Accelerator Fund (BAF) will allow MAREC to identify and enable qualified Michigan companies in high-priority sectors to pursue business development grants up to $50,000.
 More

-Through the Business Accelerator Fund (BAF), a new state grant program managed by the Michigan Small Business & Technology Development Center (MI-SBTDC) at Grand Valley State University, MAREC will receive funds and has joined a statewide funding pool to help growing high-tech companies obtain accelerator services designed to leverage business development and job growth.
+Through the Business Accelerator Fund (BAF), a new state grant program managed by the Michigan Small Business Development Center (MI-SBDC) at Grand Valley State University, MAREC will receive funds and has joined a statewide funding pool to help growing high-tech companies obtain accelerator services designed to leverage business development and job growth.

 MAREC has also been designated as a resource organization that identifies and enables qualified Michigan companies in high-priority sectors to pursue business development grants of up to $50,000 from the Business Accelerator Fund, which was launched in December of 2011 with $3.5 million in state funds.